<img alt="" src="https://secure.insightfulcloudintuition.com/267802.png" style="display:none;">

 Learning Culture: more than one definition

-Let’s look at a couple of definitions of what constitutes a learning culture, starting with this one: “a culture that supports an open mindset, an independent quest for knowledge, and shared learning directed toward the mission and goals of the organisation”.
-That definition reportedly came from CEB (the Corporate Executive Board) before it was taken over by the technology consultancy and research organisation Gartner, and it’s a definition that is quoted time and time again.
+Let’s look at a couple of definitions of what constitutes a learning culture, starting with this one: “a culture that supports an open mindset, an independent quest for knowledge, and shared learning directed toward the mission and goals of the organization”.
+That definition reportedly came from CEB (the Corporate Executive Board) before it was taken over by the technology consultancy and research organization Gartner, and it’s a definition that is quoted time and time again.

 In a piece for the Society for Human Resource Management, Robert J Grossman, professor of management studies in the US, said something similar: “A learning culture consists of a community of workers instilled with a growth mindset.
-People not only want to learn and apply what they’ve learned to help their organisation, they also feel compelled to share their knowledge with others.”
+People not only want to learn and apply what they’ve learned to help their organization, but they also feel compelled to share their knowledge with others.”

 Learning Culture Case Study